 SOC 218 Introduction to Social Problems (3)

 Application of a social perspective to selected problems afflicting modern industrial societies.
 Emphasis on understanding the nature, causes, and effects of selected social problems.
 Different research data and theoretical approaches are examined.
-Prerequisite to all Mānoa 300-level sociology courses.
 (DS)